-The Belgian Malinois Vs German shepherd debate is a controversial subject for many dog owners.
-Some owners prefer one of the breeds, while other owners prefer the other.
-Many soon-to-be dog owners also struggle to choose between the two breeds.
+The Belgian Malinois Vs German Shepherd breed debate is a controversial subject for many dog owners.
+Some owners prefer one over the other.
+But, many soon-to-be dog owners also struggle to choose between the two breeds.

-Part of the reason this debate receives so much attention is because Belgian Malinois and German shepherds are very similar dogs, who have similar physical traits and personalities.
+Part of the reason this debate receives so much attention is that Belgian Malinois and German Shepherds are very similar dogs, who have similar physical traits and personalities.

-In fact, the AKC describes both breeds with very similar words:
+In fact, the American Kennel Club (AKC) describes both dog breeds with very similar words:

-In fact, these traits have helped make German shepherds and Belgian Malinois some of the most desired working breeds in the world.
-Some owners still use them to herd and protect livestock, but they are more commonly used in police, search-and-rescue, military, protection and therapy contexts in the modern world.
+In fact, these traits have helped make German Shepherds and Belgian Malinois some of the most desired working breeds in the world.
+Some owners still use them to herd and protect livestock, but more commonly these breeds are used in police, search-and-rescue, military, protection and therapy contexts in the modern world.

 Nevertheless, both breeds can make great family pets, as long as they are provided with enough exercise and stimulation.
 Bored members of either breed frequently become destructive and develop a slate of undesirable behaviors.

-Belgian Malinois Vs German Shepherd: Important Similarities and Differences
+Belgian Malinois vs German Shepherd: Similarities and Differences

 Shepherds also have a more distinct curve to their back, and their rear legs appear somewhat small for their bodies.
-Shepherds usually have longer hair than their Belgian counterparts do, which makes them better suited for cool temperatures.
-German shepherds also tend to shed very heavily, while Belgian Malinois do not shed much more than many other breeds.
+Shepherds usually have longer hair than their Belgian counterparts do, which makes them better suited for cooler temperatures.
+German shepherds also tend to be heavy shedders, while Belgian Malinois do not shed much more than many other breeds.

 Because they are slightly lighter on their feet and better suited for warm climates, Belgian Malinois have become the preferred choice for many military units and police departments.